perseas/Pyrseas/docs/type.rst

 Class :class:`DbType` is derived from :class:`~pyrseas.dbobject.DbSchemaObject` and represents a SQL type or domain as defined in the Postgres `pg_type` catalog.
-Note: Only enumerated types are implemented currently.

 .. autoclass:: DbType